Velocity centroid gradients for absorbing media: Conclusions

 \section{Conclusions}

-This works expands the Velocity Gradient Technique (VGT) to $^{13}$CO~2-1 emission, exploring a new method for measuring magnetic field in molecular media.
-The VGT presents a way of tracing magnetic fields using only the velocity centroid, which can be obtained from spectroscopic data.
-The method is based on the fact that the eddies align with the local 3D magnetic field, which creates eddies whose velocity gradients are perpendicular to the direction of the field.
-A summary of the work is as follows:
+In this work, we extend the VGT to tracing magnetic fields in absorbing media.
+The VGT is based on the fact that eddies align with the local 3D magnetic field, creating eddies whose velocity gradients are perpendicular to the direction of the field.
+We find the following.

-\begin{enumerate} \item The VGT is able to trace magnetic fields in subAlfv{\'e}nic, and sub- \& supersonic regimes for molecular emission with self absorption.
-The alignment works similarly for all densities and CO abundances. \item We extended the use of the Chandrasekhar-Fermi to estimate the level of magnetization in molecular media, only requiring spectroscopic observations and the density of the medium. \item We employ the fact that the VGT produces a distribution that is Gaussian-like, and use the peak of this distribution to determine a local-global direction of the magnetic field.
-With this approach we are able to increase the accuracy of the technique, having a better measurement of the direction of the magnetic field. \end{enumerate}